kkishore9891/Jetson-Nano-Self-Driving-Car/README.md

 </p>

-Before getting started we(Myself and my friend Adithya UR) want to give a Huge Shout Out to Harrison Kinsley, the Founder of the YouTube channel "Sentdex".
+Before getting started we(Myself and my friend Adithya UR) want to give a huge shoutout to Harrison Kinsley, the Founder of the YouTube channel "Sentdex".
 His series called "Python Plays GTA-V" served as the main inspiration to begin this project (Links for the series provided at the end of README.md).
 We were also lucky enough to get a personal comment from Sentdex Himself!!!

 <p align="center">